kaoudis/vulnparty-js/README.md

 ```
 npm install && node server.js
 ```
+You can alternately use `npm run start` to run the server.

 ## Let's forge some requests?
 The only required query param (which is what we'll be SSRFing) is `nextRequest`.